jenkinsci/p4-plugin/README.md

 ## Populating

-Perforce will populate the workspace with the file revisions needed for the build, the way the workspace is populated is configured on the Jenkins Job configuration page and support the following behaviours:
+Perforce will populate the workspace with the file revisions needed for the build, the way the workspace is populated is configured on the Jenkin Job configuration page and support the following behaviours:

 * Automatic cleanup and sync